LostByteSoft/LinuxKernelMaker/README.md

 Step 2.
 Struggle a little bit (but it's easier to do)

-Be sure ALL files in the same folder.
+Be sure files in the same folder.

 ![Screenshot](tree_1.jpg)